www.learn-to-play-rock-guitar.com

 B String Major NotesB String Major Notes Fingering

-The second string in open position is the B major note.
+The second string in open position is the B natural note.

 e String (First String)